Thank You Email After an Interview (Best Samples + Template)

 The hiring process is tedious and hiring managers might easily meet with dozens of candidates just to fill one position.
 As a hiring manager, if you were torn between two equally qualified candidates in your job search, a thank you note after an interview that thoughtfully demonstrates these traits can be a big push in your favor and it’s a courteous way to let a hiring manager know you value their time.

 How to write a thank you email after an interview

 This blog will cover the key components of a thank you email after an interview, provide a sample interview thank you email, and review frequently asked questions.

 Key components you should include in your thank you email:

 - Reiterating interest in the job and what you bring to the table

 - Highlighting portions of the interview unique to you

 - Express availability for continuing the hiring process

-Before the interviewer even reads your email, all they will see in their inbox is your subject line.
-Given the number of emails we all receive daily, make sure you are clear and direct in the subject line.
+Before the interviewer even reads your email, the first thing they’ll see in their inbox is your subject line.
+Given the number of emails we all receive daily, you want to make sure your subject line is clear and direct.

 Thank you – [job title] interview